infinitered/redpotion/README.md

 ## New generators to integrate RMQ & ProMotion nicely ##

-Our new generates allow you to create your ProMotion screen and stylesheet template to let you hit the ground running.
+Our new generators allow you to create your ProMotion screen and stylesheet template to let you hit the ground running.
 Currently the following RedPotion generators exist:

 ```
 potion create screen foo